Urmas Reitelmann

-Urmas Reitelmann (born on 9 July 1958 in Tallinn) is an Estonian radio and television personality, producer, journalist and politician.
+Urmas Reitelmann (born 9 July 1958 in Tallinn) is an Estonian radio and television personality, producer, journalist and politician.
 He has been member of XIV Riigikogu.

 1981-1983 he studied at University of Tartu.
 1981-1990 he worked at Estonian Television, acting as a newsreader, presenter.
 1997-2009 he worked at several television channels, acting as a news editor, presenter.
 He has been a producer for several television series, eg V.E.R.I., Kuldvillak ('Jeopardy!'), Kes tahab saada miljonäriks? ('Who Wants to Be a Millionaire?)'.

 Since 2017 he is a member of Conservative People's Party of Estonia.

+Biography

+Urmas Reitelmann (born 9 July 1958 in Tallinn) is an Estonian journalist, television producer, and politician.
+He studied history at the University of Tartu from 1981 to 1983.
+Reitelmann began his media career at Estonian Television, working as a newsreader and presenter from 1981 to 1990.
+He later held positions as a news editor and presenter at various television channels between 1997 and 2009.
+Reitelmann has produced several television series, including V.E.R.I., Kuldvillak (the Estonian version of Jeopardy!), and Kes tahab saada miljonäriks? (the Estonian version of Who Wants to Be a Millionaire?).
+He has also served as a host for these shows on occasion.
+In 2017, Reitelmann joined the Conservative People's Party of Estonia (EKRE).
+He was elected to the XIV Riigikogu in 2019, representing the Haabersti, Põhja-Tallinn, and Kristiine districts.
+Additionally, he has served as a member of the Estonian delegation to the Parliamentary Assembly of the Council of Europe (PACE).